 Many of the things that teachers do as they begin the year have probably become so routine that they never even think about them anymore.
 For student teachers, however, how to begin can be one of the most frightening and confusing aspects of the internship.
-While they have spent countless hours learning content and pedagogy, little if any college classroom time was devoted to these mundane but essential details.
 Thinking about and sharing these details will not only help student teachers become integrated into the classroom more quickly, it will alleviate much anxiety when they are ready to set up their own classrooms.
-Even if this is a second placement and the student teacher believes that he/she has a clear understanding of effective start-up procedures, you probably do some things differently than the other mentors who have worked with this student in the past.
-Your perspectives and strategies will enable the student teacher to develop a personalized arsenal of techniques that she can draw upon well into the future.
+Even if this is a second placement and the student teacher believes that they have a clear understanding of effective start-up procedures, you probably do some things differently than the other mentors who have worked with this student in the past.
+Your perspectives and strategies will enable the student teacher to develop a personalized arsenal of techniques that they can draw upon well into the future.